pmndrs/react-three-rapier/packages/react-three-rapier/readme.md

 };
 ```

-## Events
+## Collision Events

-You can subscribe to collision and state events on the RigidBody:
+You can subscribe to collision and state events on a RigidBody:

 ```tsx
 const RigidBottle = () => {